navinthenapster/create-simple-gui-applications/01-introduction/README.md

 can do is put this book down, then *go and find out!* Just keep regular backups of your code along the way so you always have something to come back to if you royally mess it up.

-> #### success::Look out
->
+{% hint style='info' %}
-> Throughout this books there are also boxes like this, giving info, tips and warnings.
+Throughout this books there are also boxes like this, giving info, tips and warnings.
-> All of them can be safely skipped over if you are in a hurry, but reading them will
-> give you a deeper and more rounded knowledge of the Qt framework.
+All of them can be safely skipped over if you are in a hurry, but reading them will give you a deeper and more rounded knowledge of the Qt framework.
+{% endhint %}

 ## Qt and PyQt